AntiAvengers/Lycaon/README.md

 Keys are time-generated resources that allow you to unlock puzzles!
 Completing puzzles will earn you scrolls!

 ### What are Scrolls?
-Scrolls are what you need to summon your Littles!
+Scrolls are what you need to summon your Littles.

 ### What are Sprites?
-Companions who will stay by your side during your Lycaon journey!
-OR maybe you want to sell them for Sui!
+Companions who will stay by your side during your Lycaon journey.
+OR maybe you want to sell them for Sui.

 ### Sell?
+Crypto??
 Yes!
 There is a marketplace available for all users to list and sell their Sprites for Sui!
 Maybe you'll even see a rare Mythic for sale??

 ### What are Shards?
 Shards are what is necessary to buy food from the Pantry to feed your Sprites!
-You earn shards every time you open an egg and Sprites passively generate shards for you!
+You earn shards every time you open an egg, and Sprites passively generate shards for you!

 ### Why feed your Sprites?
 Well you don't want them to go hungry.
 Who knows?
 With a full belly, some time, and some luck, maybe your Sprite will evolve into a rarer Sprite! :)

-### What are the Sprites rarities?
+### What are the Sprites' rarities?
 Littles, Familiars, Nobles, Elites, and Mythics!

 ### What can you do in the Collection?
 - You can see all your Sprites!
-- Here is where you can select a Sprite to see more details about it as well as feed it or even mint it!
+- Here is where you can select a Sprite to see more details about it and feed it or even mint it!
 - What is minting?
-Minting is allowing your Sprites to exist as part of the Sui blockchain so that it can be sold at the Marketplace!
+Minting is allowing your Sprites to exist as part of the Sui blockchain so that they can be sold at the Marketplace!

 ### 🛠️ Tech Stack